MAP In Action

 To learn more about the Bible Club: Click Here

-For three years, volunteers helped us gather more than 32,000 addresses of Amish families and put them in a computer database.
-And, in January of 2007, the very first copies of the Amish Voice were mailed out to 3,500 Amish households.
-This 12-page publication is being used as a tool to evangelize and disciple the Amish culture.
+For three years, volunteers helped us gather roughly 70,000 addresses of Amish families and put them in a computer database.
+In January of 2007, the very first copies of the Amish Voice were mailed out to 3,500 Amish households.
+We now send the Amish Voice into more than 12,000 households.
+This 16-page publication is being used as a tool to evangelize and disciple the Amish culture.

 Note: This ministry is made possible because of individuals, churches, and Sunday-school classes who have adopted, and are responsible for, the cost of publishing and mailing the Amish Voice to a desired number of Amish households.